This wine doesn’t taste the same!

 7. The wine’s vintage.
 You may have tasted a wine from one year but bought a wine from another.
 Wineries do their best to make wine that’s consistent across years, but in the end a bad year in the vineyard can make for a lesser quality wine in the bottle.

 At the end of the day, all that really matters is if you enjoy the wine you are tasting right now.
-And if that wine is a little different than you remember, try changing a few things – and then enjoy it for what it is!
+If that wine doesn’t taste the same as it did in the winery, changing a few things – and then enjoy it for what it is!

 Leave a Reply